-The biggest threat to Southern Californian homeowners is not fire, flooding, earthquakes or other natural disasters.
-It’s termites.
-Yes, these little buggers are responsible for nearly five billion dollars of damage in the U.S. every year.
-In San Diego, Riverside and Orange counties, it’s estimated that between 60%-80% of all structures have at least one minor termite colony in it.
+The biggest threat to Southern California homeowners is not fire, flooding, earthquakes, or other natural disasters: It’s drywood termites.
+Yes, these little buggers are responsible for nearly $5 billion of damage in the U.S. every year.
+In San Diego, Riverside, and Orange counties, it’s estimated that between 60 to 80 percent of all structures have at least one minor termite colony in it.
 Chew on that for a minute.

 Having trouble with pests?